 Reinaldo Arenas dedicated most of his books to telling and retelling his life story.
 The first time was in his debut novel, Singing from the Well (1967), about his abusive childhood in the rural Cuban province of Holguín.
 He told it again in The Color of Summer (1982), a loosely autobiographical satire set in Havana’s underground youth circles during the jubilee of a fictional tyrant.
-But he only told it directly at the end of his life, in his memoir Before Night Falls, which was published in Spanish and English in 1992, two years after committed suicide at forty-seven, following a yearslong struggle with AIDS.
+But he only told it directly at the end of his life, in his memoir Before Night Falls, which was published in Spanish and English in 1992, two years after he committed suicide at forty-seven, following a yearslong struggle with AIDS.
 Julian Schnabel’s film adaption won the Grand Jury Prize at the 2000 Venice International Film Festival.
 In it, the author, played by Javier Bardem, recounts his memories to the camera during his last days in New York.

 If the fiction obscured Arenas’s life behind the stained glass of neo-baroque style, Before Night Falls did the opposite, laying out his history of suffering and upheaval in lucid prose.
 He was born in 1943 in a small town in Holguín, one of the poorest regions of the country, and moved as a young man to Havana.
 During the late 1960s and early 1970s, at the height of the sexual revolution, he was persecuted for his sexuality as well as for his writing, which the police stole and even burnt.
-In 1980 he escaped on the Muriel boatlift to Miami as a “sexual dissident,” eventually making his way to New York, where he continued to speak out against Castro—most notably in a public letter in these pages that Susan Sontag and Czesław Miłosz, among others, signed.
-Living on 44th Street, he found glimpses of happiness: he partied openly, travelled, taught literature in Miami and at the Sorbonne.
+In 1980 he escaped on the Mariel boatlift to Miami as a “sexual dissident,” eventually making his way to New York, where he continued to speak out against Castro—most notably in a public letter in these pages that Susan Sontag and Czesław Miłosz, among others, signed.
+Living on 44th Street, he found glimpses of happiness: he partied openly, traveled, taught literature in Miami and at the Sorbonne.
 In 1987 he was diagnosed with AIDS and began working on his memoir.

 But Arenas didn’t actually write Before Night Falls, in the strictest sense of the word.
 He was very sick at the time, barely able to breathe, let alone to put pen to paper.
 “The pain was awful and the tiredness was overwhelming,” he says in the prologue.
 He started “dictating the story of my life into a tape recorder.
 I would speak for a while, take a rest, and then continue.”
 During the next three months, he collaborated with his friend and neighbor, Antonio Valle, who typed up the text.
 He recorded more than twenty tapes, then killed himself, blaming Castro in his suicide note.